-Good for everybody, because Lipkin, apart from his teaching duties both at the Juilliard School and the Curtis Institute, has serious work ahead of him.
-Lipkin, 84, may be one of the oldest pianists in history to program Beethoven's complex, gargantuan Sonata in B-flat Major, Op.
-106, "Hammerklavier", which concludes his Philadelphia Chamber Music Society concert on Tuesday, Nov.
-20. The piece ends in a fugue that seems to require three extra hands.
-Lipkin is sure that his own pair will do fine.
+Good for everybody, because Lipkin, apart from his teaching duties at both the Juilliard School and the Curtis Institute, has serious work ahead of him.
+Lipkin, 84, may be one of the oldest pianists in history to program Beethoven's complex, gargantuan Sonata in B flat major (Op.
+106), "Hammerklavier," which concludes his Philadelphia Chamber Music Society concert on Tuesday.
+The piece ends in a fugue that seems to require three extra hands.
+Lipkin is sure his own pair will do fine.

 "I don't question why," he says at his Upper West Side studio.
 "The fingers seem to be moving perfectly well, as far as I can tell, and in a way, better.
 The discipline and efficiency gets better as you go along."

 Older pianists do fall out of touch with their own capabilities.
 But Lipkin isn't likely to be one of them.
-Former Curtis director Gary Graffman heard him play a movement from the Hammerklavier sonata at a memorial service for a mutual friend a year ago and says it was a superb example of legendary Rudolf Serkin's legacy of playing precisely what's on the page.
-"And yet," says Graffman, "his playing sounds completely free."
+Former Curtis director Gary Graffman heard him play a movement from the Hammerklavier sonata at a memorial service for a mutual friend a year ago and says it was a superb example of Rudolf Serkin's legacy of playing precisely what's on the page.
+"And yet," Graffman says, "his playing sounds completely free."

-"I say to my students: At this moment, you are eight feet tall," says Lipkin.
+"I say to my students: At this moment, you are 8 feet tall," says Lipkin.
 "We become the greatness of the composer we're dealing with."